Can Progesterone Cause A False Positive Pregnancy Test? | Unraveling Truths

 Progesterone is a crucial hormone in the reproductive system.
 It plays an essential role in preparing the uterus for pregnancy, maintaining the uterine lining, and supporting early fetal development.
 Normally produced by the ovaries, progesterone levels rise significantly during pregnancy.
 This increase helps sustain the pregnancy by preventing uterine contractions and supporting blood flow to the developing fetus.
 However, understanding how progesterone interacts with pregnancy tests is vital for anyone trying to conceive or navigating early pregnancy.

 Pregnancy tests work by detecting the presence of human chorionic gonadotropin (hCG), a hormone produced shortly after a fertilized egg implants in the uterus.
-However, elevated progesterone levels can sometimes influence the test results.
+These tests are highly specific for hCG and are not influenced by progesterone levels.
+Any positive result indicates the presence of hCG, not elevated progesterone.
 This interaction raises an important question: Can progesterone cause a false positive pregnancy test?
 Let’s delve deeper into this topic.

 Understanding False Positives